leehunz/cordova-plugin-brightness/README.md

 - If you **found a bug**, open an issue.
 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-## Contributing

-Patches welcome!
-Send a pull request.
-Since this is not a part of Cordova Core (which requires a CLA), this should be easier.

-Please submit all pull requests the against master branch.
-If your pull request contains JavaScript patches or features, you should include relevant unit tests.
-Thanks!

 ## Original Authors